 District 2: Joe Wilson represents South Carolina's second district.
 Joe Wilson does not accept climate science, he says man is not causing climate change, and he supported Trump's decision to exit the Paris agreement on climate.
-Sean Carrigan is challenging in 2018 without including climate as an issue in his campaign.
+Sean Carrigan challenged in 2018 without including climate as an issue in his campaign.

 District 3: Jeff Duncan represents district 3.
 He has stood against regulating greenhouse gas emissions.
 He has, in the past, cast doubt, saying (in 2013), "I believe the climate is changing, but I don't believe it's man driven."

 District 5: Ralph Norman represents district 5 in South Carolina.
 He has been against proposals in Congress to reduce emissions address the causes of climate change, and voted to cut the EPA - see also: What the U.S. Was Like Before the EPA.
 Archie Parnell is challenging in 2018.

 District 6: Jim Clyburn represents district 6.
 He is a supporter of efforts to address the climate change problem.

 District 7: Tom Rice represents district 7 in South Carolina, which is extremely vulnerable to the effects of climate change.
 He does not acknowledge climate science and has a terrible record of voting on issues related to the environment.
 Tom Rice does not support efforts in Congress to address climate change.
 Several challengers are lining up in 2018.
 If you are familiar with their positions, please send them to us and we will update.